-Well, that just isn’t one of the options Kid!
+Well, that isn’t one of the options, Kid!

 I really hope the 7 tips above will help you to deal with a stubborn toddler.
 In fact, some of the tips above will help you deal with adult stubbornness too!

-Top of the list and something that you should do in any disagreement with a toddler is to remain cool.
-Kids quickly learn how to push your buttons and they just love seeing your reaction.
+Top of the list and something you should do in any disagreement with a toddler, remain cool.
+Kids quickly learn how to push your buttons, and they love seeing your reaction.

 The problem is that you are teaching them to react in the same way.
 When they have to deal with disagreements at School, their first reaction is to apply what they have learned from you.
 If you shout at them, they will shout at others.